rhiot/rhiot/docs/readme.md

 ##### Listing devices

-To list the devices send the `GET` request to the following URL `http:localhost:15000/device`.
+To list the devices registered to the cloud (together with their metadata) send the `GET` request to the following URL `http:localhost:15000/device`.
 You should receive response similar to the following JSON:

     {"devices":
       [{"registrationDate":1439822565254,